dandi/handbook/docs/14_publish.md

 1. Fix all asset metadata errors by modifying the asset files to eliminate the errors and re-uploading them.

-1. When all the Dandiset metadata and asset metadata errors are fixed, the `Publish` button (on the right panel of the Dandiset landing page) will be enabled and turn green.
+1. When all the Dandiset metadata and asset metadata errors are fixed, and the dandiset made public if it was initially embargoed, the
+   `Publish` button (on the right panel of the Dandiset landing page) will be enabled and turn green.
 Click the button to publish your Dandiset.